mopidy/mopidy/docs/audio.rst

 Advanced audio setups
 *********************

-Mopidy has very few :ref:`audio-config`, but the ones we have are very powerful because they let you modify the GStreamer audio pipeline directly.
+Mopidy has very few :ref:`audio configs <audio-config>`, but the ones we have are very powerful because they let you modify the GStreamer audio pipeline directly.
 Here we describe some use cases that can be solved with the audio configs and GStreamer.

 .. _custom-sink: